 That’s right, it’s free.
 Wait, what’s free, you say?
 A three-for-one weekend blog post, that’s what!
 I know, can’t contain your excitement.
 Me either.
 Lovers and friends, it’s been an eventful while since my last post.
-I have three Sundays to catch you up on, so here we go.
+I have three weekends on Jeju Island to catch you up on, so here we go.

 Sept 6/7: Birthdays and Brie at the Hyatt

 Two weekends ago, a few of the dons and I, we’ll call this group the Weekenders, left campus for a little luxury and Sarah’s surprise birthday celebration at the Hyatt Resort on the southwest side of the island, not too far from where we live/work.
 Jess (another don) had a friend visiting from Canada who luckily had travel points and a big heart and provided the luxurious location for our staycation.
 (Thanks Joe!)
-We learnt how to play a new card game, Coup, a favourite of Jess’ friends back home and it was confirmed – I cannot lie and I am not strategically-inclined.
+We learnt how to play a new card game, Coup, a favourite of Jess’ friends back home.
 We sang happy birthday, Sarah blew out candles, and we immersed ourselves in the practice of some Korean traditions.
 A few of the traditions we partook in were:

 - Don’t decline the first drink (otherwise you’re a Debbie Downer)

 - Hold the bottle with two hands when pouring for someone older

 - Hold your own glass with two hands when someone older pours your drink